s2t2/tweet-analysis-2021/README.md

 # tweet-analysis-2021

-This is a fresh start follow-up to some [previous research code](https://github.com/s2t2/tweet-analyzer-py).
+This repo provides a fresh start follow-up to our [previous research code](https://github.com/s2t2/tweet-analyzer-py), in which we collected and analyzed tweets about the First Trump Impeachment.
+This repo supports the collection and analysis of tweets for subsequent events of interest: including the 2020 Election, 2021 Presidential Transition, the Second Trump Impeachment, as well as a generic longitudinal collection of disinformation-related tweets.

-The goal of this repo is to provide shared code for local dev, Heroku server, and Google Colab environments.
+If you are a researcher interested in accessing our data, or using this codebase to collect your own tweets of interest, feel free to reach out.

 ## Installation